Important COVID-19 travel guidance

 If staying in a private house, your host should register you with their local district OVIR (Department of Foreign Travel & Exit (they also deal with the registration of Foreign Citizens)) or on the electronic registration system Emehmon.
 If you travel to another city and plan to stay for longer than three days, you will need to register again.
 You must follow this procedure, as a full record of your whereabouts whilst in Uzbekistan is required upon departure.
 Visitors who are unable to account for their whereabouts could be fined and possibly deported.

 Tourists transiting Uzbekistan in recreational vehicles or staying in tents/camping are responsible for their own registration.
 They should register online via the electronic registration system Emehmon within three days of arrival.
-During the online registration process there will be a tourist tax charge for each day of their stay, payable by credit or debit card.
+During the online registration process there will be a tourist tax charge for each day of their stay.
+At the moment tourist tax can only be paid online by Uzbek debit card in local currency, payable by credit or debit card, therefore tourists should seek assistance from hotels or local tour operators.

-Your passport should be valid for at least three months after you’ve entered Uzbekistan.
+Your passport should be valid for at least 3 months beyond your date of entry to Uzbekistan.

 Dual nationality is not recognised in Uzbekistan.